On this page:

 A provider must store the data in a dataset.
 Information provided by students, in particular TFNs, must be recorded in a secure database.
 The storage and security of TFNs must comply with the Privacy (Tax File Number) Rule 2015.

 A provider must ensure a student’s information can only be accessed by a person authorised by the provider to access that information.

 A provider should ensure that back-up measures are in place to cater for situations where computer malfunctions occur.
-In such cases, if a student is unable to complete an electronic form, the provider must instruct the student to complete a paper form.

 41.9 - Requirements for electronic communication of information from a provider to a student